InsightDataScience/one-click/README.md

 3. View the logs. `sudo docker-compose logs`

 Here you will find the python errors you are accustomed to diagnosing when developing your app.

+### Other Fixes to Common Problems

+#### Broken Paths
+- **Problem:** Absolute paths to files like datasets or models will break.
+The path `~/gusostow/python/myproject/data/data.csv` might work fine on your laptop, it won't in the docker container built for your app, which has a different directory structure.
+- **Solution:** Switch to referencing paths relatively to the python file that uses them, so they will be invariant to where the script is run.
+The `__file__` variable has that information.

 ## Example Apps